perscamden/asylum_diary/README.md

 Got trapped in the departure area of Riga International Airport and robbed by power abuse in Latvia.

 Arrived in the UK with an expiring passport and barely any money left.
+Couldn't reactivate a bank account I used here years ago.
 Claimed asylum.

 What happened in Lithuania continues in the UK.